Chapter 1: Color Management

 next arrow

-The Dress has also been studied by scientists !
+The dress is probably the most famous example.
+It has even been studied by scientists !

 010_colorManagement_130_mantis_shrimp_FHD